jsuh0020/cse15l-lab-reports/lab3.md

         Abbreviations
 ```

 By default, the `grep` command is case sensitive, but by adding the `-i` flag onto the grep command, you're searching for the pattern without case sensitivity.
-That is why when I searched for "abbreviations", "Abbreviations" was given as output, although it is uppercase.
+That is why when I searched for "abbreviations", "Abbreviations" was given as output, although it is uppercase, which is useful since I still wanted to search for the word "abbreviations".

 **Example 2: Searching For All Matching Patterns**